gi8lino/proxy-switcher/README.md

 # Proxy Switcher Script

 A bash script to easily set, unset, and manage proxy settings in your environment.
+The `proxy.sh` script is designed to modify the environment variables of your current shell session, specifically to set or unset proxy settings.
+To achieve this, the script needs to be executed within the context of the current shell, not as a separate subprocess.
+This is where sourcing the script (using `source` or `.`) becomes essential.

 ## Table of Contents